 Stack firewood conveniently for your cozy winter fires.
 It makes good sense to have dry wood readily available near the house, as opposed to a hundred feet down the backyard, in winter.
 Consider a gas conversion for your fireplace.
 There are 2 kinds - a complete gas fireplace vented to the exterior, or a gas insert.
-The new gas fireplace is an extensive and expensive operation, though a nice addition when complete.
+The new gas fireplace is an extensive and expensive operation, though a nice addition when complete, and way more efficient than an insert.

-However, a gas insert can provide an inexpensive alternative.
+However, a gas insert is an inexpensive alternative.
 A nice unit, with attractive presence, costs around \$1600.
-You have to add to this the cost of bringing the gas line to the unit and installation.
+You have to add to this the possible cost of bringing a gas line to the unit plus installation.
 These cost approximately \$200 and \$400 respectively.